NeuralNexusDev/mcstatus/README.md

 - Redo the response spec when the game status API has been redone
 - Add basic response caching for query status
 - Parse JSON MOTD (17)
+- Sanitize the section symbols (§) from the MOTD for embeds